Skip to main content

 February: Select candidate flowers

-We will form a stakeholder working group to determine criteria and nomination of potential flowers.
+We formed a stakeholder working group to determine criteria and nomination of potential flowers.
 The team of stakeholders consists of indigenous partners, biologists, community group members, and staff from environmental organizations, educational institutions, and businesses.

 March: Public Votes

-Then it's the public's turn!
-We'll ask the public to vote to select a final species who best represents the City of `San Diego’s unique habitats, rich cultural history and amazing biodiversity.
+We’re asking the public to vote to select a final species who best represents the City of San Diego’s unique habitats, rich cultural history and amazing biodiversity.
+Take part in three rounds of bracket madness to find a winner.
+Voting begins March 17th!

 April: Take our New Flower to City Council